Creating and Solving a Merge Conflict

 <<<<<<<=======>>>>>>>

-Your job: remove the markers and make the file look how you want the final version to look.
+There may be “branch” names in there as well.
+However, your job is to remove the markers and make the file look how you want the final version to look.
+In this case, the final version of the file should have all three participants’ information.

 Goal for this exercise: the final file should include all group members’: